 BENEFITS

 By fully comprehending how acquired conditioning filters and distorts thinking and feeling, in terms of irrational fear, bias and confusion, we can free ourselves from its effects.
-This conditioning encompasses the beliefs and mind-sets accepted or absorbed from families, peers, society, media, culture and religion/spirituality.
+This conditioning encompasses the beliefs and mind-sets accepted and absorbed from families, peers, society, media, culture and religion/spirituality.

 This is essentially a long-term and long-lasting approach which requires patience and understanding to fully grasp and implement.
 It is not based on the individual doing or becoming, so much as removing that which prevents them from fully being.